ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

-\paragraph{Training Data Construction.} We construct the training set from the FRAMES and MathVista datasets.
-Specifically, the FRAMES dataset contains 824 deep research questions; we randomly sample 200 questions as the test set, with the remaining 624 questions used for training.
-To enhance the model's ability to handle multimodal tasks with attachments in GAIA, we introduce the MathVista dataset as training data supplement.
-For Stage I RFT training, we use 200 FRAMES tasks and 100 MathVista tasks, totaling $M=300$ tasks; for Stage II KTO training, we use 424 FRAMES tasks and 200 MathVista tasks, totaling $M'=624$ tasks.
-Regarding teacher models, the inference agent employs \texttt{Qwen3-235B-A22B-Thinking}, while the reconfiguration engine employs \texttt{DeepSeek-V3.2}.
-For RFT training, each task generates 1 trajectory through rejection sampling, retaining trajectories that successfully complete tasks as supervision signals, with success determined by answer correctness verified through official evaluation scripts.
-We ultimately collect 162 successful trajectories, with an average of 8.72 reconfigurations per trajectory.
-During trajectory generation, the teacher model is configured with the same tool pool $T_{\text{all}}$ and context management strategies as the inference agent.
+\paragraph{Training Data Construction.} The training data are drawn from FRAMES and MathVista.
+FRAMES contains 824 questions, of which 200 are used as the test set and the remaining 624 as the training pool.
+MathVista is used only as a training supplement to improve the execution agent's ability to handle GAIA-style multimodal attachments and visual reasoning inputs, and is not used as a formal evaluation benchmark.
+For Stage I RFT training, we use 200 FRAMES tasks and 100 MathVista tasks.
+For Stage II KTO training, we use 424 FRAMES tasks and 200 MathVista tasks, totaling \(M'=624\).
+Teacher trajectory generation uses \texttt{Qwen3-235B-A22B-Thinking}.
+The RFT data are not unfiltered teacher rollouts; instead, teacher generation is combined with rejection sampling: after generating a trajectory for each task, we retain only trajectories judged successful by the official evaluation scripts.
+This yields 162 successful trajectories, with an average of 8.72 reconfigurations per trajectory.
+The teacher uses the same trajectory-generation settings as the student execution agent.

+The teacher is used only for cold-start demonstrations and is not used at test time.
+We emphasize that zero-shot \name{} already consistently outperforms Vanilla Agent before CAT training, indicating that the main gains come from the unified self-reconfiguration mechanism itself.

-\paragraph{LoRA Configuration.} Both the inference agent and reconfiguration engine employ LoRA~\citep{hu2022lora} for parameter-efficient fine-tuning.
-The LoRA rank is set to $r=16$ with scaling factor $\alpha=32$.
-Base model parameters $\theta_0$ remain frozen throughout training.
+\paragraph{LoRA Configuration.} We use LoRA~\citep{hu2022lora} for parameter-efficient fine-tuning of the execution agent.
+The LoRA rank is set to \(r=16\), with scaling factor \(\alpha=32\).
+The base model parameters \(\theta_0\) remain frozen throughout training.

-\paragraph{Stage I: RFT Training Details.} We adopt the AdamW optimizer with learning rate set to 8e-6, weight decay of 0.08, $\beta_1=0.9$, and $\beta_2=0.95$.
-Per-device batch size is set to 1, gradient accumulation steps to 8, global batch size to 16, training for 2 epochs.
-Learning rate follows a cosine scheduler with warmup ratio of 0.15.
-Gradient clipping max norm is set to 0.5.
-Training employs mixed precision (bfloat16) with distributed training on 2 NVIDIA A100 GPUs via DeepSpeed ZeRO-2.
-The two LoRA adapters for the inference agent $\pi_i$ and reconfiguration engine $\mu$ are trained independently.
+\paragraph{Stage I: RFT Training Details.} RFT uses the AdamW optimizer with learning rate 8e-6, weight decay 0.08, \(\beta_1=0.9\), and \(\beta_2=0.95\).
+The per-device batch size is 1, gradient accumulation steps are 8, and the global batch size is 16.
+Training runs for 2 epochs with a cosine learning-rate scheduler, warmup ratio 0.15, and gradient clipping max norm 0.5.
+Training uses bfloat16 mixed precision and DeepSpeed ZeRO-2 on 2 NVIDIA A100 GPUs.